benzengin/DevOps-SRE/ComputerScience/Readme.md

 A penetration test, colloquially known as a pen test, pentest or ethical hacking, is an authorized simulated cyberattack on a computer system, performed to evaluate the security of the system; this is not to be confused with a vulnerability assessment.

+# What are permalinks?

+A permalink or permanent link is a URL that is intended to remain unchanged for many years into the future, yielding a hyperlink that is less susceptible to link rot.
+Permalinks are often rendered simply, that is, as clean URLs, to be easier to type and remember.